steakknife/rtype/README.md

   puts hash[:msg]
 end

-# last hash is keyword arguments
+# last hash is not hash argument but keyword arguments
 func({}, {})
 # (Rtype::ArgumentTypeError) for 1st argument:
 # Expected {} to be a hash with 1 elements: